WebAssembly/stack-switching/proposals/tasks/Explainer.md

 On the other hand, any approach based on reifing continuations must deal with a more difficult alignment.
 The lifetime of a continuation is governed by the time a computation is suspended, not the whole lifetime.
 This potentially results in significant GC pressure to discard continuation objects after their utility is over.

 ### How do tasks relate to the JS Promise integration API?
-A `Suspender` object, as documented in that API, corresponds reasonably well with a task.
-Like `Suspender`s, in order to suspend and resume tasks, there needs to be explicit communication between the top-level function of a task and the function that invokes suspension.

-A wrapped export in the JS Promise integration API can be realized using tasks quite straightforwardly: as code that creates a task and executes the wrapped export.
-Similarly, wrapping imports can be translated into code that looks for a `Promise` object and suspends the task as needed.
+There are three scenarios in which tasks might _interact_ with `Promises`: a `Promise` is caught by the import wrapper and tuned into a suspension which is either propagated directly out of the executing WebAssembly code via a wrapped export, or the suspension is caught by a task within the execution.
+The third pattern is where a task wishes to suspend the entire WebAssembly execution and have it projected out as a `Promise`.

+In the first two cases, we can distinguish the _projected through_ scenario from the _caught internally_ scenario quite straightforwardly: if the `Suspender` object that the import wrapper is using is actually a `taskref` of an internally executing task, then that task will be suspended; just as though the task had executed an appropropriate `task.suspend` instruction.
+Otherwise, the `Suspender` object must have originated from the export wrapper and the suspension is converted to an appropriate `Promise`.

+The third case&mdash;where an internal task wishes to cause suspension of the whole module&mdash;is also straightforward.
+The suspending task simply references the `Suspender` object that originated from the export wrapper.

+All three of these scenarios represent compelling use cases and we expect all of them to be supported.
+All that would remain would be standardizing the sentinel values that the `suspendOnReturnedPromise` and `returnPromiseOnSuspension` functions would use.

+A final aspect of this relationship is that it should be straightforward to _polyfill_ the JS Promise integration API using the task capabilities&mdash;and a little glue code in JavaScript that directly inspected and created the appropriate `Promise` objects.

 ### How does this proposal relate to exception handling?
-Tasks and task management have some conceptua overlap with exception handling.
+Tasks and task management have some conceptual overlap with exception handling.
 However, where exception handling is oriented to responding to exceptional situations and errors, task management is intended to model the normal&mdash;if non-local&mdash; flow of control.

-There is a common design element between this proposal and the exception handling proposal: the concept of an event.
-However, events as used in task oriented computation are explicitly intended to be as lightweight as possible.
-For example, there is no provision in events as described here to represent stack traces.
-Furthermore, events are not first class entities and cannot be manipulated, stored or transmitted.
+This proposal integrates with the exception handling proposal in the sense that exceptions that are thrown by a task (and not caught by its task function) will be propagated out to the parent of the task.
+However, we do not recommend tool chain providers relying on this behavior: it is there primarly to support compatibility with the JS-Promise integration proposal.

 ### How does one support opt-out and opt-in?
 The fundamental architecture of this proposal is capability based: having access to a task identifier allows a program to suspend and resume it.
 As such, opt-out is extremely straightforward: simply do not allow such code to become aware of the task identifier.